yuranusduke/CMT-Convolutional-NN-Meets-ViT/README.md

 ## Backgrounds
 In this paper, authors design new ViT architecture for object recognition: CMT.
-CMT uses convolution head as stem which is effective in the former literature.
+CMT uses convolution head as stem which was proved to be very effective in the former literature.
 And the whole model is made up of several Patch Aggregation and CMT blocks.
 The whole architecture is :

 ![img](./README/model.png)